tuongpx/master-cicd/cicd/README.md

 # 🚀 CI/CD & GitOps
-This document explains CI/CD and GitOps in a clear and simple way, suitable for readers who have no prior knowledge of DevOps.
+- This document explains CI/CD and GitOps in a clear and simple way, suitable for readers who have no prior knowledge of DevOps.
 ----
 ## 🧩 1.
 Why CI/CD Exists — The Problem in Traditional Development
-Before CI/CD, software teams often faced big challenges:
+- Before CI/CD, software teams often faced big challenges:

     - Merge conflicts when combining code from different developers

     - Integration failures — code works on one machine but fails when merged

     - Manual build, test, and deployment — slow and error-prone

     - The classic excuse: “It works on my machine!”
-CI/CD was created to solve these problems through automation.
+- CI/CD was created to solve these problems through automation.
 ----
 ## 🎯 2.
 What is CI/CD?
+- CI/CD stands for two main concepts: Continuous Integration and Continuous Delivery/Deployment.
+This is a method of automating the software development process, helping to get products from programmers to end users faster, safer and more reliably.
-CI/CD includes:
+- CI/CD includes:

     - CI — Continuous Integration

     - CD — Continuous Delivery / Continuous Deployment
 These practices automate the entire flow from writing code → building → testing → deploying, making development faster, safer, and more reliable.
 ----
 ## 🔧 3.
 Continuous Integration (CI)